ABOUT · The Method

 What we're building.

-In one line: A transparent stock-ranking model that scores every US-listed common stock on the same 7 fundamental signals and the same scoring formula — every weekday, the same way.
+In one line: A transparent stock-ranking model that scores every US-listed common stock on the same quality-growth formula — every weekday, the same way.

 The model

-Every weekday the cron pulls the full NASDAQ Trader US-listed symbol list (~5,000 names across NYSE, NASDAQ, and AMEX), runs each through a market-cap and liquidity screen (drops the smallest / illiquid names, ~2,500 survive), scores the survivors that have complete fundamentals (~1,800 of them), buckets the scored set into growth, value, and speculative, and surfaces the top 5 of each.
+Every weekday the cron pulls the full NASDAQ Trader US-listed symbol list (~5,000 names across NYSE, NASDAQ, and AMEX), runs each through a market-cap and liquidity screen (drops the smallest / illiquid names, ~2,500 survive), scores the survivors that have complete fundamentals (~1,800 of them) on the quality-growth model, and surfaces the strongest 30.
 The same code runs against every name; nothing is hand-curated.
+Banks, insurers and REITs run on a different financial model, so they're graded on a sector-appropriate card rather than the quality-growth score.

 The principles